Medical Anthropology Track

-The Department of Anthropology's Medical Anthropology Track (MedAnth) is for students interested in all aspects of medicine, from biology to therapeutic systems to cultural ideas and practices of health and wellbeing.
-Choosing this track allows students who are interested in the sciences, policy, the humanities and the sub-field of medical anthropology to focus their undergraduate training around these topics.
-This track requires nine courses total; four are required and five are electives selected from category groups explained below.
+The MedAnth track requires nine courses total; four are required and the other five are electives selected from category groups explained below.
 Students in this track are allowed to substitute up to two of the five elective courses with a class taught within the Department of Anthropology but outside MedAnth.
-Students are also allowed to satisfy two departmental courses using approved cognates.
+Students are also allowed to satisfy departmental courses using two cognates.

-• One Medicine and Society course taught outside the department (DUS approval is required and counts as a cognate unless cross-listed by ANT), for example: History of Science (HOS), Global Health and Health Policy (GHP), Gender and Sexuality Studies (GSS), Molecular Biology (MOL), Psychology (PSY), Neuroscience (NEU), Sociology (SOC), School of Public and International Affairs (SPI); OR an additional Medical Anthropology and/or Science and Technology course.
+- One medicine and society course taught outside the department (departmental approval is required and counts as a cognate unless cross-listed by ANT), for example: History of Science, Global Health, Gender and Sexuality Studies, Molecular Biology, Psychology, Neuroscience, Sociology, School of Public and International Affairs; or an additional medical anthropology and/or science and technology course

-• Two Anthropology courses on any subject, or one ANT course and a DUS approved cognate.
-We encourage MedAnth students to consider taking Histories of Anthropological Theory (ANT 390) if they can fit it into their schedules.
+- Two anthropology courses on any subject, or one ANT course and a department-approved cognate.
+The department encourages MedAnth students to take Histories of Anthropological Theory (ANT 390) if their schedules can accommodate it.

-Courses satisfying each of the four required course categories are offered annually.
-Courses that satisfy the elective course categories are typically taught every other year, although some may be offered annually and others less frequently.
+Courses satisfying each of the four specified course categories (two required categories, two elective categories) are offered annually.
+Courses satisfying the elective course categories are typically taught every other year, although some may be offered annually and others less frequently.
 A list of pre-approved MedAnth electives will be published each semester before course enrollment begins.

 Possible Cognates (2)

-A cognate is a course that the director of undergraduate studies has reviewed and deemed to be relevant to a student's independent work or correspond to a student's course of study (i.e., track).
-A department cognate for a MedAnth student might include a course taught in departments or programs listed above under Medicine and Society courses or others, such as African American Studies; Ecology and Evolutionary Biology; Engineering; regional studies including but not limited to American Studies, East Asian Studies, Latin American Studies, Near Eastern Studies; and/or anthropology courses taken during study abroad.
+MedAnth students are allowed to take two cognates.
+A department cognate for a MedAnth student might include a course taught in departments or programs listed above under Medicine and Society courses or others, such as African American Studies; Ecology and Evolutionary Biology; Engineering; regional studies including but not limited to AMS, EAS, LAS, NES; and/or courses taken during study abroad.
 Proposed cognates must be approved by the department.
 Approval prior to enrollment is normally expected, however, retroactive approval is granted when warranted.

 Senior Thesis